GenIE: Generative Information Extraction: Conclusion

 \section{Conclusion}

-This paper provides a new view on closed information extraction by casting the problem as autoregressive sequence-to-sequence generation.
+This paper provides a new view on closed information extraction (cIE) by casting the problem as autoregressive sequence-to-sequence generation.
 Our method, GenIE, leverages the autoregressive formulation to capture the fine-grained interactions expressed in the text and employs a bi-level constrained generation strategy to effectively retrieve the target representation from a large, structured, compositional predefined space of outputs.
-Experiments show that GenIE achieves state-of-the-art performance on the task of closed information extraction and can scale to a previously unmanageable number of entities and relations.
+Experiments show that GenIE achieves state-of-the-art performance on cIE and can scale to a previously unmanageable number of entities and relations.
 We believe that our autoregressive formulation of cIE, coupled with constrained decoding, is a stepping stone towards a unified approach for addressing the core tasks in information extraction.